theimpactfulcompany/.github/profile/README.md

 ### 🔗 What's Protocol?

-Protocol is a videogame set in an alternate dimension, an Otherworld.
-It is a bullet-proof idea and has slowly been conceptualised for over five years.
-Protocol has many sub-games, such as Area, Cube, Otherworld and more!
-However, these games don't exactly follow the same *protocol*..
-They each have their own interpretation of how the world started.
+Protocol is a videogame content creation platform where people can publish their videogames made in Inspire using Momentum.
+Protocol also hosts the Other game series, which are the first ever games to be made using Momentum.

+### ✨ What's the Other game series?

+The Other game series is a set of videogames set in an alternate dimension, namely th Otherworld.
+With oldest roots in 2015, it is a bullet-proof idea that inspired the start of almost all of Depth.
+These are the first games to be made in Momentum and published on Protocol.

 ### ⚡ What's Flux?

-Flux - making the world's best 'fkcd' programming language.
-Flux utilises Python's module feature and the Sun Valley `ttk` theme to deliver good looks with good performance.
-Because it is Python based, it is more simple but a great competitor to Microsoft's C# as it performs many similar functions.
-As well as this, Flux aims to bring coding to all ages, as well as making it easier for those already coding.
-Because of Flux's 'fkcd' architecture it sports the ability to process normal Python code, as well as its own, making the perfect transition.
-Heaven for any developer.
+Flux - a usable yet professional Python framework.
+Flux takes advantage of how Python was built along with an inspiration by [`rdbende`](https://github.com/rdbende)'s `sv-ttk` theme to deliver good looks with great performance.
+Because of Flux's 'fkcd' architecture and how it is based on Python, it sports the ability to process normal Python code, as well as its own, making the perfect transition.
+Since all Flux apps are, down to ground, Python apps, all Flux apps are multiplatform, perfect for games and general-purpose apps.
+Flux also has many useful classes built-in*, that you would commonly need to do hours of research to find.

 ### 🖥️ What's Desktop Management?